Napoleon Perdis: Career

 In 2008, Napoleon Perdis launched a budget-conscious diffusion line, NP Set, which was sold in Target stores in Australia and the United States.

-In 2012, Perdis opened a Napoleon Perdis Life.Style concept store in a former post office in Woollahra, New South Wales.
+In 2012, Perdis opened a Napoleon Perdis Life.Style concept store in a former post office in Woollahra.
 The store sold home furnishings, furniture, art, jewellery and other items that reflected Perdis' tastes.
-A second store was opened in the Como Centre in South Yarra, Victoria the following year.
+A second store was opened in the Como Centre in South Yarra, Melbourne the following year.

 Following the expiration of the company's five-year exclusive contract with David Jones in 2013, Perdis began stocking his products at rival department store Myer.
 In 2015, Perdis signed a deal with Dubai-based Luxuria Trading to distribute his products in the Middle East.
 In 2017, Perdis installed his then-17-year-old daughter, Lianna, as creative director of diffusion line Total Bae.
 In August 2018, Napoleon Perdis entered into an exclusive supply deal with the Priceline chain.
 The company also withdrew from David Jones due to the Priceline partnership.

 In late January 2019, Napoleon Perdis went into voluntary administration.
 The company has 56 stores across Australia at the time, 28 of which was closed by administrators Worrells Solvency & Forensic Accountants in February 2019 as part of a right-sizing process.
 In April 2019, it was announced that KUBA investments would purchase Napoleon Perdis and restructure the business.
 In June 2019, Napoleon Perdis severed ties with Napoleon Perdis Cosmetics.

+As of 2024, Napoleon Perdis remains in business and is actively trading, with 25 stores and 250 independent stockists across Australia, including in-store and mobile makeup services.
+Its products are also available through multiple online retailers for sale in China.